Gender balance in politics

 What is being done to achieve gender balance among special advisers?

-The government has not published any guidance or plan about improving the gender balance among special advisers, nor commented on the current imbalance.
+The government has not published any plan for improving the gender balance among special advisers, nor commented on the current imbalance.
 This may be because special advisers are generally less visible to the public, and so there is reduced public pressure on gender balance.

 - Keywords